 For all that, I really enjoyed watching this complicated mess.
-It’s a little like listening to postmodern mash-up music that deliberately provokes and surprises — whenever it looks like it’s going to sustain an idea, it left-turns violently, keeping the consumer unbalanced.
+It’s like listening to postmodern mash-up music that deliberately provokes and surprises; whenever it looks like it’s going to sustain an idea, it left-turns violently, keeping the consumer unbalanced.
 This isn’t just six movies at once, it’s six movies of different genres: historical epic, historical romance, hardboiled period mystery, madcap contemporary humor, futuristic SF, and post-apocalyptic fiction, all boiled together in an unlikely stew.
 It’s trying things out, rather brashly.
-And while it doesn’t always work, it’s fascinating in the attempt, a glorious, eye-popping failure.
+It doesn’t always work, but it’s fascinating in the attempt, a glorious, eye-popping failure.
 Recommended…sort of?